DutchJavaDev/LibreBeats/src/frontend/README.md

 A real `BaseAudioHandler` (with `SeekHandler`) around a `just_audio` `AudioPlayer`:

-- `setBeatSource(beat)` plays a single beat and publishes a `MediaItem` for the system notification
-- `setBeatMix(mix, initialBeat)` builds the whole queue (unplayable sample beats are skipped) and starts at the tapped beat, skip/shuffle/loop all work on this queue
+- `setBeatSource(beat)` plays a single beat, `setBeatMix(mix, initialBeat)` builds the whole queue and starts at the tapped one.
+Both wait for the source to load and return false when a server is down or a url is dead, so the UI never says "playing" over nothing.
+Beats without a stream url (sample data) get skipped.
-- both loaders await the source and return false on failure (dead server, bad url) instead of flipping to "playing"; tracks are matched by `key` since plain ids collide across servers
-- progress comes from the player's `positionStream`; advancing through the queue and repeat one/all are just_audio's job, the end of the queue rewinds and pauses; tracks land in `recentBeats` when they start (deduped, capped at 20)
+- the queue itself is just_audio's job: tracks advance on their own, repeat one/all loop natively, and when the whole queue runs out playback rewinds and pauses
-- the playing flag is synced from `playingStream`, so pauses coming from the notification, a headset or audio focus loss can't desync the UI, and `play()`/`pause()` are idempotent for system commands
+- the playing flag follows the player's `playingStream`.
+Pauses from the notification, a headset or losing audio focus all land there too, so the UI stays in sync.
+The system sends explicit play/pause commands, so those handlers don't toggle.
-- an `audio_session` music session pauses playback when headphones unplug ("becoming noisy") and around interruptions like phone calls, and ducks volume when the OS asks
+- an `audio_session` music session pauses when headphones unplug or a call comes in (resumes after the call), and ducks volume when the OS asks
+- every track that starts playing lands in `recentBeats`: newest first, max 10, replaying something moves it back to the top.
+Saved through `HistoryStore` so it survives a restart.
-- `playbackEventStream` is piped into `playbackState` so the media notification gets its controls, `AudioService.init` in `main.dart` (awaited before `runApp`) enables background playback
+- progress comes from the player's `positionStream`, `playbackEventStream` is piped into `playbackState` for the notification controls, and `AudioService.init` in `main.dart` runs before `runApp`

 ### `BackgroundAudioProvider` (`lib/providers/background_audio_provider.dart`)

 A thin `ChangeNotifier` facade the widgets watch.
-Exposes `currentBeat`, `isPlaying`, `progress`, `elapsed`, `shuffle`, `repeatMode`, `volume` and `recentBeats`, and registers itself as the service's progress callback so every position tick reaches the UI. `playBeat(beat)` toggles play/pause when the same beat is tapped again, `playBeatMix(mix, beat)` starts queue playback.
+Exposes `currentBeat`, `isPlaying`, `progress`, `elapsed`, `shuffle`, `repeatMode`, `volume` and `recentBeats`, and registers itself with the service so position ticks and history changes reach the UI. `playBeat(beat)` toggles play/pause when the same beat is tapped again, `playBeatMix(mix, beat)` starts queue playback.

 ## Catalog & data access